poo1991/concourse-tutorial/README.md

 ## Getting Started

-Read the tutorial at https://concoursetutorial.com
+Read. the tutorial at https://concoursetutorial.com

 ## Local development of tutorial